raptorjs-legacy/rapido/README.md

 NOTE: If multiple stacks support the same command then you will be prompted to choose a stack when invoking the ambiguous command.

+## Available Commands and Stacks
+To get a list of available commands and stacks, simple run the following command:
+`rap list`

 ## Configuration
-Rapido, and all of the commands, can be configured using a simple JSON file format that can be loaded from multiple locations.
+Rápido, and all of the commands, can be configured using a simple JSON file format that can be loaded from multiple locations.
 Rapidio supports configuration overrides at the directory/project-level and at the user or system level using a simple configuration search path.